BY-LAWS

 Qualifications

-(a) Active Membership: All members in good standing of the Kern County Sheriffs Mounted Posse, an unincorporated association, shall automatically become members of this organization.
+(a) Active Membership: All members in good standing of the Kern County Sheriffs Mounted Posse, an incorporated association, shall become members of this organization.

-(b) After proposal by member in good standing of the Kern County Sheriffs Mounted Posse, applicant shall be investigated by a committee consisting of a chairman and at least three (3) members all appointed by the Board of Directors, the chairman of this committee shall report to the Board of Directors their recommendation.
-The applicant will then be passed upon by the Board of Directors and the Sheriff in his capacity as Honorary Commander-in-Chief and shall then be elected by secret ballot of the membership at a regularly called meeting, provided notice of intention to ballot be given by the Secretary to the membership by mail, addressed to each member at the address supplied by such member to the Secretary, at least ten (10) days before such meeting.
+(b) Riding Member: After proposal by member in good standing of the KCSMP Applicant must pass a background check by the Kern County Sheriff’s Office (hereafter referred to as KCSO) and Pass riding qualification.
+Applicant shall be investigated by a committee consisting of a chairman and at least three (3) members all appointed by the Board of Directors/Captain.
+The chairman of this committee shall report to the Board of Directors his/her recommendation.
+The applicant will then be reviewed by the Board of Directors, the KCSO and recommended to proceed to general membership vote by secret ballot of the membership at a regularly called meeting, provided notice of intention to ballot be given by the Secretary to the membership by mail/email, addressed to each member at the address listed in the directory at least ten (10) days before such meeting.

 Five (5) negative ballots shall reject such proposed new member.
-The applicant shall be required to have or purchase a horse, black saddle, gun and shall provide himself with current posse equipment and uniform.
-He shall be actively engaged or employed in the County of Kern, be twenty-one (21) years of age, a citizen of the United States and be of good moral character.
+The applicant shall be required to have or purchase a horse, gun and shall provide him/herself with current posse equipment and uniform listed in the Posse uniform checklist. he/she shall be actively engaged or employed in the County of Kern, be twenty-one (21) years of age, a citizen of the United States and be of good moral character.

-(c) Life Membership: Any active member having PAID DUES CONSECUTIVELY since the date of incorporation or having PAID DUES CONSECUTIVELY for twenty five (25) years and in good standing may apply to the Board of Directors for a LIFE MEMBERSHIP, or; any active member having attained the age of seventy (70) years or older and having PAID DUES CONSECUTIVELY for fifteen (15) years and is in good standing may upon the payment of $250.00 apply for a LIFE MEMBERSHIP.
-The $250.00 shall be reduced by $25.00 for every year the active member has PAID DUES CONSECUTIVELY over fifteen (15) years.
+(c) Life Membership: Any active member having PAID DUES CONSECUTIVELY for twenty-five (25) years and in good standing may apply to the Membership committee and approved by the Board of Directors for a LIFE MEMBERSHIP, or any active member having attained the age of seventy (70) years or older and having PAID DUES CONSECUTIVELY for fifteen (15) years.

-LIFE MEMBER shall have a vote and shall be privileged to attend meetings and other functions of the organization and shall be charged pro-rata the same as active members the cost of dinners and other functions he attends.
+LIFE MEMBERS shall have a vote, a KCSMP badge and shall be privileged to attend meetings and other functions of the organization and shall be charged pro-rata the same as active members the cost of additional expenses and other functions he/she attends.

-LIFE MEMBERS shall pay Annual Dues in the same amount as regular members, minus the price of the monthly meeting dinners and shall receive notices of all meetings and other functions the same as active members and shall be listed on the roster.
+LIFE MEMBERS shall pay Annual Dues in the amount of 50% of the regular active member, Dues include monthly meeting dinners and shall receive notices of all meetings and other functions the same as active members and shall be listed on the roster.
 A life member may choose to pay half of this amount without having nominating and voting privileges.

-LIFE MEMBERS shall be classified the same as inactive and honorary members in regards to the Quota limiting the membership.
+LIFE MEMBERS shall be classified the same as inactive and honorary members in regard to the Quota limiting the membership.

-(d) Inactive Membership: Any active member who for any legitimate reason is forced to leave the County of Kern for a period of in excess of six (6) months may become inactive, provided he is in good standing and makes such request to and secures the consent of the Board of Directors.
-An inactive member shall not be required to pay dues and shall be privileged to resume active membership upon returning to the County of Kern, provided he makes application to the Board of Directors within thirty (30) days after returning to said county, to resume active membership.
+(d) Inactive Membership: Any active member who for any legitimate reason is forced to leave the County of Kern for a period of in excess of six (6) months may become inactive, provided he/she is in good standing and makes such request to the Membership committee and secures the approval of the Board of Directors.
+An inactive member shall not be required to pay dues and shall be privileged to resume active membership upon returning to the County of Kern, provided he/she makes application to the Membership committee and approved by the Board of Directors within thirty (30) days after returning to said county, to resume active membership.
 An inactive member shall be privileged to attend meetings and other functions of the organization.

-(f) Non-Riding Members: Non-Riding members shall be elected to membership in the same manner as are Active Members.
-They shall be categorized as Non-Riding Members on the roster for three (3) years after being elected to membership, but shall have no vote and shall not be eligible to either be an officer or a board member for that period of time, or shorter as provided for hereinafter.
-They shall pay regular dues as otherwise required of Active Members.
-All probationary and other requirements of active membership, including all non-riding uniform items, shall be mandatory for the first year they are in this category.
-A Non-Riding Member may become an Active Member with all the privileges of an Active Member upon his or her obtaining a horse and riding it at a Posse function.
-If this change in membership occurs, the first year probationary requirements shall become applicable for one year from date of his or her ride at their first Posse function.
+(f) Non-Riding Members: Non-Riding members shall be elected to membership in the same manner as are Riding Members.
+They shall be categorized as Non-Riding Members on the roster.
+They will have the same right to vote and ability to hold board/ officer position as Riding Members.
+They will have a KCSMP badge, shall pay regular dues as otherwise required of Riding Members.
+All probationary and other requirements of active membership, including all non-riding uniform items, shall be mandatory A Non-Riding Member may become a Riding Member with all the privileges of a Riding Member upon his or her obtaining a horse and riding it at a non Parade Posse function and passing riding qualification as well as requesting status change to the Membership committee and Board of Directors approval.

 The number of members in this category shall never exceed 15% of the roster or 10 members, whichever is greater.

-(g) Associate Members: Shall be elected to membership in the same manner as Active Members, with the exception that an application fee is not required.
+(g) Associate Members: Shall be elected to membership in the same manner as Riding Members, with the exception that an application fee is not required.
 Once approved, they will be categorized as an Associate Member on the Roster.
-As Associate Members, will not have any voting privileges and will not be allowed to ride in an official capacity representing the Posse in parades, grand entries and/or etc. They will serve in administrative and/or support role, at various Posse events/functions.
+As Associate Members they will have no KCSMP badge and not have any voting privileges.
+Associate members will not be allowed to ride horseback in an official capacity representing the Posse in parades, grand entries and/or etc. They will serve in administrative and/or support role, at various Posse events/functions.
 Associate Members are welcome to attend regular meetings and other functions of the organization (unless noted) and shall be charged the cost of meal and/or function they attend (if applicable).
 All Associate members are subject to the probationary requirements and must maintain a membership of good standing with the organization, pay their membership dues on an annual basis, at the rate of 50% the cost of a full member annual membership fee.
 Associate Members are required to dress in western attire at Posse events/functions as appropriate (excluding monthly meetings).
-Any additional uniform requirements of Associate Members to be directed by the Posse Board.
+Any additional uniform requirements of Associate Members to be directed by the Board of Directors.

 (h) Former Members: Former members, who have left the Posse in good standing, shall be permitted to apply for reinstatement as members with all membership privileges.
 Said reapplying members shall not be required to fulfill the obligations of a new incoming member.
-The reapplying members shall be required to pass all Posse qualifications and background checks and will be subject to vote by the general membership, (sub-section (g/ added by unanimous vote at the August -.
-2003 Membership Meeting.)
+The reapplying members shall be required to pass all Posse qualifications and background checks and will be subject to vote by the general membership in the same fashion as a new member.

-(i) Limitation of Membership: Regular membership shall be limited to seventy-six (76) members.
+(i) Limitation of Membership: Riding membership shall be limited to seventy-six (76) members.

 Section 2